Highland Folk Museum

-The Highland Folk Museum is a museum and an open-air visitor attraction in Newtonmore in Badenoch and Strathspey in the Scottish Highlands, United Kingdom.
+The Highland Folk Museum is an open-air museum and visitor attraction in Newtonmore, in Badenoch and Strathspey in the Scottish Highlands, United Kingdom.
+The museum explores the material culture and everyday life of the Scottish Highlands from the 1700s to the mid-20th century through reconstructed buildings, relocated historic structures, and live interpretation.

-It is owned by the Highland Council and administered by High Life Highland.
+The museum was founded in 1935 by Dr Isabel Frances Grant (1887–1983) and is owned by the Highland Council.
+It is administered by High Life Highland.

-It was founded in 1935 by Dr Isabel Frances Grant (1887–1983).

 History

-In 1930, Dr Isabel Frances Grant organised and curated the Highland Exhibition in Inverness, with 2,100 artifacts gathered and exhibited as a national folk museum.
+In 1930, Dr Isabel Frances Grant organised and curated the Highland Exhibition in Inverness, bringing together 2,100 artefacts exhibited as a national folk museum.
 Grant founded the Highland Folk Museum in 1935, using a personal legacy to acquire a disused former United Free Church on the island of Iona.
 Grant recorded 800 visitors in the first summer of opening and 900 the following year.
 Nicknamed Am Fasgadh (Gaelic for the shelter), the Highland Folk Museum's remit was "…to shelter homely ancient Highland things from destruction".

 By 1938, the collection had become too large for its original home.
 In 1939 the museum moved to larger premises on the mainland at Laggan, Badenoch, a village in the central Highlands.
 The museum was located here for the next five years.
 The outbreak of the Second World War, and the resulting restrictions on movement along the west coast and islands of Scotland, meant that Grant was unable to collect during this period.
 Petrol shortages also reduced the numbers of visitors to the museum.
 In 1943 Grant purchased Pitmain Lodge, a large Georgian house, together with three acres of land near the train station at Kingussie, about 12 mi east of Laggan.
 On 1 June 1944 the Highland Folk Museum re-opened to the public.

 The collections at Kingussie were developed "…to show different aspects of the material setting of life in the Highlands in byegone days," and included: